Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 Alternatively, you can also disable the single store page altogether.
 The stores will still be displayed on the map, but clicking on them won’t open the store page.

 There are so many more options than you can change.
-I recommend you to go through them and adjust them based on your business requirements.
+I recommend you review them and adjust them based on your business requirements.

 This article taught you how to use the store locator plugin to display all your store locations on your WordPress website.